openwsn-berkeley/openbenchmark/docs/source/index.md

 The goal of an OpenBenchmark *test scenario* is to capture real-life use cases of a technology in order to benchmark its performance in a setting that is relevant to the end users: companies adopting the technology for their products and their customers.
 A test scenario also allows the experiment to be fully reproducible and the results easily and fairly comparable, desirable properties from the research point of view.

-A test scenario is mapped to an executable logic implemented within the *Experiment Controller* component that runs on the OpenBenchmark platform concurrently with the experiment in the testbed.
-Experiment Controller sends commands to the nodes in the testbed in real time to trigger a desired action: configure radio transmit power, trigger application traffic, generate interference, ...
-This requires the SUT, through e.g. the network Gateway, to handle the commands originating from the Experiment Controller.
-These commands can be communicated to the IUT over the serial port thanks to the OpenTestbed software components running on the testbed infrastructure but how this exactly happens is specific to the SUT.
-The format of the commands from the Experiment Controller to the SUT is specified in [Experiment Control Commands](#experiment-control-commands).

 Each scenario describes the application traffic pattern and load and the desirable coverage requirements in the number of hops in the network.
 The description of a scenario is generic, with testbed-specific mappings.